usableprivacy/upribox/upribox_interface/README.md

  -------------------------------------------------------------------------------------------

- The translation is then done in every local translation folder for earch of the Django apps. (*django.po* files)
+ The translation is then done in every local translation folder for each of the Django apps. (*django.po* files)

  -------------------------------------------------------------------------------------------